 In a John Hopkins Medicine study of these events, researchers looking at surgical error cases found that at least 80,000 mistakes happened over two decades in the United States.

-How Do the Courts Value Surgical Error Claims?
+How Do the Courts Value Surgical Mistake Claims?

-The plaintiff or their surgical error lawyer value the case, not the courts, when a surgical error claim is filed with the defendant's insurance company, and no medical malpractice lawsuit has been filed with the justice system.
+The plaintiff or their lawyer who specializes in surgery errors values the case, not the courts, when a surgical error claim is filed with the defendant’s insurance company, and no medical malpractice lawsuit has been filed with the justice system.

 Creating an Affidavit of Merit